Guidelines

 1. This period consists of a minimum of three years of supervised and accredited training in Dermatology and Venereology.

-2. A maximum of 3 months may be accredited for full-time supervised training or research in a College accredited institute, or a local or an overseas institute considered by the Specialty Board to be of an equivalent standard, in Leprosy, Dermatopathology, Dermatosurgery, HIV medicine, Aesthetic Dermatology, Allergy, Occupational Dermatology or other specialties which are considered to be relevant by the Specialty Board of Dermatology & Venereology.
+2. A maximum of 3 months may be accredited for full-time supervised training or research in a College-accredited institute, or a local or an overseas institute considered by the Specialty Board to be of an equivalent standard, in Leprosy, Dermatopathology, Dermatosurgery, HIV medicine, Aesthetic Dermatology, Allergy, Occupational Dermatology or other specialties which are considered to be relevant by the Specialty Board of Dermatology & Venereology.
 Prior approval from the Specialty Board must be obtained by the Higher Physician Trainee in Dermatology & Venereology.

 2. Apart from single specialty training in Dermatology and Venereology as stated above, the Higher Physician Trainees in Dermatology and Venereology may also undergo dual training together with a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine.
 In such dual training programmes, the training in the broad-based specialty ensures the acquisition of a broad-based training for those trainees.